Goose Creek (Oneida, Kentucky): Goose Rock

-Goose Rock postoffice was established on August 11, 1891, by postmaster Charles W. Sevier.
+Goose Rock post office was established on August 11, 1891, by postmaster Charles W. Sevier.

 It was located at several points along Goose Creek, starting with across the creek from the mouth of Schoolhouse Branch, then to the mouth of Rocky Branch, then up Rocky Branch, then to Grannies Branch, then to a place named The Cut (near its original location), and by the turn of the 21st century at the mouth of Grannies Branch.

-The area encompassed by all of these locations and served by the postoffice, includes a Goose Rock consolidated school.
+The area encompassed by all of these locations and served by the post office, includes a Goose Rock consolidated school.

 The name according to oral tradition supposedly originates with a goose making its nest on a rock in the middle of the creek.

-However, there actually is not such a rock to be found, and possibly the nest, if there ever was one, was on a bluff overlooking the postoffice.
+However, there actually is not such a rock to be found, and possibly the nest, if there ever was one, was on a bluff overlooking the post office.

 Bright's Shade

 Brightshade post office was on the creek itself at various locations through its history.

 Originally Bright's Shade was the home of husband and wife Wiley (born 1838) and Ester Bright, and used as a stopping point for people travelling the creek.

 Coming from Knox County, they had settled at the mouth of Otter Creek on Goose Creek in 1862.

-Postmaster Milton L. Albertson took the name for the postoffice that he established there on August 6, 1883; the USPS later removed the possessive and combined the two words into one.
+Postmaster Milton L. Albertson took the name for the post office that he established there on August 6, 1883; the USPS later removed the possessive and combined the two words into one.

 It was located at that and several other points along Goose Creek during its lifetime through to 1984, moving progressively upstream.

 In 1888 it was a mile upstream, by 1898 a further 1.5 mi at the mouth Mud Lick, and by 1906 reaching its final location four miles upstream at the mouth of tributary Mill Creek.

 It was a rural branch from 1968 onwards.